October Moon: Sequels

 The sequel October Moon 2: November Son premiered in a limited theatrical run on July 10, 2008.
 The entire original cast returned, plus new cast members Debbie Rochon, Robyn Griggs and recording artist Sacha Sacket.
 The story followed a new mysterious young gay man (Sacket) who seems to bring danger into the lives of the surviving characters from the original film.
 October Moon 2 was released to DVD on April 14, 2009, by Ariztical Entertainment under the title November Son.
 Financial disputes between Ariztical and production company B+Boy Productions, LLC. returned the rights to B+Boy, who licensed the title to Tempe Entertainment for re-release on February 15, 2011, under its original title October Moon 2: November Son with original artwork by Paul Girard.

-A third film in the trilogy was planned, but as of 2019 had still not been officially announced.
+A third film in the trilogy was planned, but as of 2025 had still not been officially announced.
+However, in an October 2025 live podcast on MakeFlix, Collum revealed he had begun work on the script and had contacted many of the original cast members about reprising their roles.